 The source of wisdom

 From meditation springs wisdom.
 Although meditation is surely meant in this and the next sentence, the word used is yoga.
-I have noticed that modern Buddhists deliberately conceal the fact that the ancient Hindu and Buddhist texts spoke very alike and even used identical terminology.
+The ancient Hindu and Buddhist texts spoke very alike and even used identical terminology.
 And that was because they were the same religion, really.

 From lack of meditation, loss of wisdom.
 This is very interesting, for it means that those who do not meditate will lose even what wisdom they have, for there will be no stability in their minds to hold on to what they do know.
 It also implies that meditators who abandon their practice will lose that which they gained through it.